matakshay/AI_Music_Generator/README.md

     </figure>
     </div>
     <p align="justify">
     I built an LSTM model using Keras Sequential API, which inputs sequences (of notes) of fixed length, and learns to predict the next note in the sequence.
-A summary of the model and a plot of its layers in given below -
+A plot of the model layers is given above.
     </p>

 <h2 id="frameworks">Frameworks, Libraries & Languages</h2>